rstark1989/discord-bot/README.md

 Welcome to the repository for my discord bot, seen as `nhbot` in my [Discord Server](https://discord.gg/PHqDbkg).

-This bot was built using Discord.js, and is currently only hosted locally.
-As development progresses, I intend to find a live server to host the bot on.

 ## Feature Requests

 Do you have a feature you would like to see added to this bot?
 Create a [new issue](https://github.com/nhcarrigan/discord-bot/issues/new/choose) using the "Feature Request" template and we will get started on it as soon as we are able.